WICG/nav-speculation/ua-initiated-prerendering.md

 ### Privacy-based restrictions

-Since the first version of prerendering only supports user-agent initiated prerendering, the cross-origin concerns between the prerendered page and its initiator do not applied.
-Once prerendering can be [triggered](./triggers.md), some of the restrictions mentioned [here]('./browsing-context.bs) will apply.
+Since the first version of prerendering only supports user-agent initiated prerendering, the cross-origin concerns between the prerendered page and its initiator do not apply.
+Once prerendering can be [triggered](./triggers.md), some of the restrictions mentioned [here]('./browsing-context.md) will apply.

 The main privacy-based restriction at this phase is that loading cross-origin iframes is deferred until activation, and top-level navigation to a different origin would cancel the prerendering.